Are you going after your goals in secret, all by yourself?

-Then start communicating with friends and family to see if anyone has the same goals as you.
+Then start reaching out to friends and family to see if anyone has similar or the same goals as you.
 You never know who you’ll connect with, or who they might refer to you.

-Just start talking about your goals with excitement, you’ll find who you need.
+Just start talking about your goals with excitement, pouring positive energy out and you’ll find who you need.

 If there’s no one in your inner circle consider joining a group coaching program or mastermind group of like-minded people.

 In order to reach your goals, you need to surround yourself with positive people and consequently, isolate yourself from negative influencers.
 For you, this might mean that some of your present company needs to go.